munificent/craftinginterpreters/book/resolving-and-binding.md

 place is right in the syntax tree node itself.
 That's a fine approach, and that's where many compilers store the results of analyses like this.

-We could do that, but it would require <span name="side">mucking</span> around with our syntax tree generator.
-Instead, we'll take another common approach and store it off to the side in a map that associates each syntax tree node with its resolved data.
+We could do that, but it would require mucking around with our syntax tree generator.
+Instead, we'll take another common approach and store it off to the
+<span name="side">side</span> in a map that associates each syntax tree node
+with its resolved data.

 <aside name="side">